19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (5) No refund shall be made of any fee paid under subsection (3).

-(6) The Board may, on the request by an insurer administering or operating an insurance scheme referred to in section 77(1)(ja), give to the insurer information, in the Board’s possession, on any member that the insurer requires for the purpose of administering or operating the insurance scheme, including information relating to the amount standing to his credit in his medisave account.
+(6) The Board may, on the request by an insurer administering or operating an insurance scheme referred to in section 77(1)(k), give to the insurer information, in the Board’s possession, on any member or his dependant that the insurer requires for the purpose of administering or operating the insurance scheme, including any medical information and information relating to the amount standing to the credit of the member in his medisave account.

+[24/2005 wef 22/08/2005]

 (7) The insurer may not use the information given under subsection (6) for any other purpose except —

-(a) for the purpose of determining whether a member is entitled to join the insurance scheme referred to in section 77(1)(ja); or
+(a) for the purpose of determining whether a member or his dependant is entitled to be insured under the insurance scheme referred to in section 77(1)(k); or

+[24/2005 wef 22/08/2005]

 (b) for any other purpose connected with the administration or operation of the insurance scheme.